noPerfection/service/README.md

 })
 ```

-The `SetHandlerConfig()` and `SetServiceConfig()` are hardcoded configurations.
+The `SetHandlerConfig()`, `SetServiceConfig()`, and `SetEndpoint()` calls are hardcoded configurations.
 Even if you edit the topology's `.json` file, the hardcoded configurations will be applied every time when you restart the service.

 I recommend to use hardcoded configurations minimally, instead edit the topology configuration to have dynamic parameters and then using the manager restart the app.